Jxck-S/plane-notify/README.md

 -   If you've set up multiple planes and want to use ADSB Exchange as your source you must have /all endpoint access to their API or it won't work.
 -   Pick the correct API version for ADS-B Exchange.
 -   Proxy is if your running multiple programs that use the ADSB Exchange, setup the proxy from lemonodor so you don't abuse the ADSB Exchange API, otherwise leave enable false.
--   When using OpenSky there's more bugs because I mainly use ADS-B Exchange and work less on the OpenSky Implementation.
+-   When using OpenSky there are more bugs because I mainly use ADS-B Exchange and work less on the OpenSky Implementation.

 ### Configure individual planes